MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgOrganizationSettingProfileCardProperty.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ANNOTATIONS <IMicrosoftGraphProfileCardAnnotation\[]>: Allows an administrator to set a custom display label for the directory property and localize it for the users in their tenant.
+`ANNOTATIONS <IMicrosoftGraphProfileCardAnnotation[]>`: Allows an administrator to set a custom display label for the directory property and localize it for the users in their tenant.
   - `[DisplayName <String>]`: If present, the value of this field is used by the profile card as the default property label in the experience (for example, 'Cost Center').
   - `[Localizations <IMicrosoftGraphDisplayNameLocalization[]>]`: Each resource in this collection represents the localized value of the attribute name for a given language, used as the default label for that locale.
 For example, a user with a no-NB client gets 'Kostnads Senter' as the attribute label, rather than 'Cost Center.'
     - `[DisplayName <String>]`: If present, the value of this field contains the displayName string that has been set for the language present in the languageTag field.
     - `[LanguageTag <String>]`: Provides the language culture-code and friendly name of the language that the displayName field has been provided in.

-BODYPARAMETER `<IMicrosoftGraphProfileCardProperty>`: profileCardProperty
+`BODYPARAMETER <IMicrosoftGraphProfileCardProperty>`: profileCardProperty
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Annotations <IMicrosoftGraphProfileCardAnnotation[]>]`: Allows an administrator to set a custom display label for the directory property and localize it for the users in their tenant.
     - `[DisplayName <String>]`: If present, the value of this field is used by the profile card as the default property label in the experience (for example, 'Cost Center').
     - `[Localizations <IMicrosoftGraphDisplayNameLocalization[]>]`: Each resource in this collection represents the localized value of the attribute name for a given language, used as the default label for that locale.
 For example, a user with a no-NB client gets 'Kostnads Senter' as the attribute label, rather than 'Cost Center.'